IFB-ElixirFr/sandboxbioscenarios/linux_basics_session04/steps/step01.md

 <Execute command="grep SAOUHSC_00079 SAOUHSC.bed" />

-The result of the `grep` command is is displayed on the terminal.
+The result of the `grep` command is displayed on the terminal.

 Here are some vocabulary definitions: